roadrunner-server/roadrunner-docs/intro/install.md

 $ ./vendor/bin/rr get
 ```

-Server binary will be available in a root of your project.
+Server binary will be available in the root of your project.

 > PHP extensions `php-curl` and `php-zip` are required to download RoadRunner automatically.